This is a post about the employed elite. Those that you might call too comfortably employed to help others.

 So, whether you are a member of the employed elite or just employed, here’s how you can step up and provide support for a job seeker in need:

-- Start a Watchlyst and keep your eyes open for a job that might be a good fit for those in your network that are actively looking.
+Build a system for sharing job leads and keep your eyes open for a job that might be a good fit for those in your network that are actively looking.
 Especially if you are busy, this is a great way to help!

-Now, I included a comment above that I have heard from other employed folks.
+Now, I included a comment above that I hear from other employed folks.
 About job seekers being rude and asking for too much.
 OK, job seekers.
 Your job is to treat your networking contacts and those you wish to contact with respect and kindness.

 Because there are many out there who tried to help and got burned in the process.
 And now are very careful as they decide who to help.
 I can understand that feeling.